-- Dress, skirt and top or dress pants and top may be worn - Any dress or skirt must not be shorter than 3" above the knee at any point, including slits - Tops worn with skirts or pants must be long enough to cover the midriff area when reaching up - Neckline must be modest and not reveal any cleavage with movement. - No undergarments should be visible (bras, bralettes, etc.) - Dress may be sleeveless, but must provide coverage for a regular bra with straps.
-Strapless bras may be worn, but the dress parameters must still provide the same coverage. - See-through or lace section on dresses or tops are not considered acceptable coverage for the regular bra area. - Spaghetti straps, low back, strapless, or halter top are not allowed even if covered by a jacket or shawl. - Sandals and/or heels no higher than 2 inches may be worn
+- Dress, skirt and top or dress pants and top may be worn - Dresses and skirts that ar3e form fitting to the body are not acceptable. - Any dress or skirt must not be shorter than 2" above the knee measured at the top of the knee cap.
+This applies to both the front and the back of the knee,, including slits - Tops worn with skirts or pants must be long enough to cover the midriff area when reaching up - Neckline must be modest and not reveal any cleavage with movement. - No undergarments should be visible (bras, bralettes, etc.)

+- Dress may be sleeveless, but must provide ample coverage for a regular bra with straps.
+Strapless bras may be worn, but the dress parameters must still provide the same coverage. - See-through or lace sections on dresses or tops are not considered acceptable coverage for the regular bra area. - Spaghetti straps, low back or open back, strapless, or halter top are not allowed even if covered by a jacket or shawl. - Sandals and/or heels no higher than 2 inches may be worn

-For the girls, remember that being on steps or a stage can make your dress or skirt appear shorter or more revealing.
+For the girls, remember that being on steps or a stage can make your dress or skirt appear shorter by up to 3".
+All dresses must be approved according to the deadlines published by administration.